 The evaluation of the CAP is being conducted by researchers at the School of Social Work.
 The evaluation reports, along with other documents and information can be found at the CAP website.
 Questions about the CAP, the evaluation, and evaluation reports can be directed to the Principal Investigator: Charlie Ferguson, Ph.D.

-The College of Applied Sciences and Arts (CASA) houses the Center for Applied Social Services Research (CARHS) that provides research services and supports for San Jose State University (SJSU) faculty interested in human services research.
+The College of Applied Sciences and Arts (CASA) houses the Center for Applied Research on Human Services (CARHS) that provides research services and supports for San Jose State University (SJSU) faculty interested in human services research.
 For more information please visit the CARHS website.

 CENTER FOR HEALTHY AGING IN MULTI-CULTURAL POPULATIONS (CHAMP)

 The Center promotes healthy aging among multi-cultural and diverse populations living in the San Francisco Bay area.
 With faculty affiliates from all academic disciplines at SJSU, the Center facilitates interdisciplinary aging research, education and training, and strategic partnerships with community-based organizations working with older adults.
 For more information please visit the CHAMP website.